-- I sleep ultra hot, and it doesn’t help that we like to keep our air around 76 degrees in the house.
+- I sleep ultra hot, and it doesn't help that we like to keep our air around 76 degrees in the house.
 All of the mattresses that are sold in this direct to consumer model are typically some type of foam.
-Foam in my mind equaled hot, sweaty disaster
+Foam in my mind equaled a hot, sweaty disaster.

-- I didn’t want to spend a ton of money on a mattress since we are already buying a ton of other furniture and little things here and there for our new home
+- I didn't want to spend a ton of money on a mattress since we are already buying a ton of other furniture for our new home.

-- A lot of the reviews that I received from readers on various mattress companies were that they were too firm, or way too soft.
-There didn’t seem to be much of a middle ground, and I really needed something that would support my neck and back (to hopefully help with my pain in those areas) while not being hard as a rock for my wife
+- A lot of the reviews that I received from readers on various mattress companies were that they were either too firm or way too soft.
+There didn't seem to be much of a middle ground, and I really needed something that would support my neck and back (to hopefully help with my pain in those areas) while not being hard as a rock for my wife.

 I took those concerns and the recommendations from my readers and headed over to Google to do some research.

-I’ve got to say – all of these direct to consumer mattress companies are on to something huge here.
-Personally, I hate dealing with salespeople (no offense if you’re in sales).
-There’s just so much weird pressure there, and obviously, the internet takes away all of that stuff.
+I've got to say – all of these direct to consumer mattress companies are on to something huge here.
+Personally, I hate dealing with salespeople (no offense if you're in sales).
+There's just so much weird pressure there, and obviously, the internet takes away all of that pressure to buy something.

-Also, it’s just so much cheaper than what you think a high-quality mattress would cost.
-The Leesa® mattress ranges from $525 for a twin, to $1,120 for a king-sized mattress.
+It's also just much cheaper than what you think a high-quality mattress would cost.
+The Leesa original mattress ranges from $599 for a twin, to $999 for a California king-sized mattress.
 They also offer a Leesa Hybrid mattress and a Leesa Legend mattress, with differing price points.

-I also received two pillows in this review, which cost $75 each, and the Leesa® blanket which costs $149.
+I also received two pillows in this review, which cost $79 each, and the Leesa blanket which costs $149.

-The only “disadvantage” that I could see with ordering a mattress online is that you can’t lay on it before you buy, but Leesa® gives you 100 days to test the mattress out and send it back if you don’t like it.
-Problem solved there IMO.
+The only "disadvantage" that I could see with ordering a mattress online is that you can't lay on it before you buy, but Leesa gives you 100 days to test the mattress out and send it back if you don't like it.

 Within a couple of days, all of the boxes showed up at our door.
-The mattress itself was a little heavy, so I’d recommend either dragging it without trying to lift it or getting a second person to help you get it to your bedroom.
+The Leesa mattress itself was a little heavy, so I'd recommend either dragging it without trying to lift it or getting a second person to help you move it into your bedroom.

-We’ve all seen the cool unboxing videos out there, and honestly, it’s 100% as much fun as it looks haha.
-I’m not quite sure that I followed the directions as closely as they were shown on the mattress box…but it was still pretty easy.
+We've all seen the cool unboxing videos out there, and honestly, it's 100% as much fun as it looks.
+I'm not quite sure that I followed the directions as closely as they were shown on the mattress box, but it was still pretty easy.